sqor/CommonServiceInterface/README.md

                                               MinRT,
                                               MaxRT}})

+in the last step it deletes the {response_time_first,Ref} key from the ets table.

-In case it is called with Stage = clean instead, it just simply deletes the key from the ets table:
+In case it is called with Stage = clean instead, it just simply deletes the key that was inserted at start, from the ets table:

     ets:delete(Tab, {response_time_first,Else})